Welcome to the ÖTILLÖ World Series Malta

 - If you need gels, bring your own and carry in your wetsuit.
 Do not throw the wrappers on the ground, leave it in the garbage cans at the energy stations.

-The registration for all race distances will be in the Radisson Hotel Golden sands.
+The race bib distribution for the World Series will be in the Radisson Hotel Golden sands.
 There will be signs from the main entrance which is located at the North side of the hotel.

 At registration at each destination one of the Race Directors will be present to answer questions.

-The ÖTILLÖ World Series has three (3) cut-offs.
+The ÖTILLÖ World Series has two (2) cut-offs.
 These are for your safety.

 We have cut-offs in our events to make sure that we can have a safe race; these are put in place so that everyone has a possibility to finish before dark and without jeopardizing the safety of others by stretching the safety organization too much.
 Please respect this and the people enforcing them.